syncfusion-content/wpf-docs/wpf/OLAPChart/Overview.md

 * Overview - This section gives a brief introduction to our product and its key features.
 * Getting Started - This section guides you on getting started with BI application, OLAP Chart control, and so on.
-* Concepts and Features - The features of OLAP Chart control are illustrated with use case scenarios, code examples and screen shots under this section.
+* Concepts and Features - The features of OLAP Chart control are illustrated with code examples and screen shots under this section.

 ## Document Conventions